 \subsubsection{Default probabilities from implied volatilities}

-We consider here the same model as in the previous subsection~\ref{s:merton}.
+We consider here the same model as in Section~\ref{s:merton0}.
 Ohsaki et al.~\cite{OOUY} study the possibility of measuring default probabilities from observed implied volatilities.
-Considering a firm's asset following Merton's or CreditGrades~\cite{creditGrades} model, they estimate the survival probability at time $T$ based on the asymptotic formula $\lim_{x \downarrow -\infty} d_2(x,T) = -\qq$, and compute $d_2(x,T)$ from simulated smile data.
-They give evidence of the difficulty of achieving a good estimate, due to the slow speed of convergence of $d_2$ to its limit.
-For example, for a survival probability around $90\%$, the estimated value under the Merton model~\cite[Table 5]{OOUY} is affected by a relative error around $10\%$, even at very low strikes.
+Considering a firm's asset following Merton's or CreditGrades~\cite{creditGrades} model, they estimate the survival probability at time $T$ based on the asymptotic formula $\lim_{x \downarrow -\infty} d_2(x) = -\qq$, computing~$d_2(x)$ from simulated smile data.
+They give evidence of the difficulty of achieving a good estimate, due to the slow convergence of~$d_2$ to its limit.
+For example, for a survival probability around $90\%$, the estimated value for the Merton model~\cite[Table 5]{OOUY} is affected by a relative error around $10\%$, even at extremely low strikes.